Research

 (All-Sky Automated Survey for Supernovae)

-I perform daily quality control of data obtained by 20 ASAS-SN telescopes to visually inspect images for quality control, verify supernova and other transient candidates by inspecting the images obtained from that position the sky, and release of confirmed ASAS-SN discoveries to the public.
+From May 2023 – August 2025, I performed daily quality control of data obtained by 20 ASAS-SN telescopes to visually inspect images for quality control, verify supernova and other transient candidates by inspecting the images obtained from that position the sky, and release of confirmed ASAS-SN discoveries to the public.

 Long Term Variability

-I work with Dr. Chris Kochanek searching for stars exhibiting long term variability using a decade of ASAS-SN’s optical data.
-Starting with over 9 million sources, I fit the seasonal medians brightnesses of stars as linear or quadratic trends then identified and discarded false positives.
-I found 782 candidates, of which 349 were previously misclassified variables in other catalogs and 433 were new variables.
+From May 2023-August 2025, I worked with Dr. Chris Kochanek to search for stars exhibiting long term variability using a decade of ASAS-SN’s optical data.
+Starting with over 14 million sources, I fit the seasonal medians brightnesses of stars as linear or quadratic trends then identified and discarded false positives.
+I found 1208 candidates, of which 575 were previously misclassified variables in other catalogs and 633 were new variables.
 The previously flagged systems had a range of odd or vague classifications because this long time scale variability does not fit into a standard class.
 The sources are scattered on a CMD and exhibit different behaviors.
 Some of the variability is striking, with nearly an order of magnitude, slow brightness changes over a decade.
 Matching to WISE, some of the variability is due to changes in dust obscuration, and some is not.
 This is the first survey for this kind of variability.

-I work with Dr. Marshall Johnson at the Ohio State University to explore the atmospheric chemistry of ultra hot Jupiters (UHJs).
+From May 2022 – August 2025, I worked with Dr. Marshall Johnson at the Ohio State University to explore the atmospheric chemistry of ultra hot Jupiters (UHJs).

 Using emission spectroscopy from the PEPSI spectrograph of the Large Binocular Telescope and atmospheric modeling, we assessed the detectability of 68 different atomic and molecular species in UHJ KELT-20b, as well confirm or dispute previous detections of species made in literature.
 We confirmed the presence of Fe I, made a tentative detection of Ni I, and refuted previous claims for the detections of other species.